efmkoene/efmkoene.github.io/_posts/2021-03-09-time-reverse-imaging-without-the-mystery.md

 tags: [full waveform inversion, FWI, reverse time migration, RTM,geophysics,algorithms]
 ---

 There are two standard modern imaging methods in (exploration) seismology: reverse-time migration (RTM) and full-waveform inversion (FWI).
 Both of these methods rest on the need for doing reverse-time wave simulations.
 The methods are often introduced with large amounts of mathematics, and complicated concepts such as "adjoints" and other such mathematical details.
-In my view, these complications are unnecessary for a first introduction to them.
-In this blog post, I will introduce RTM and FWI without any appeal to complicated math beyond a simple course in linear algebra.
+In my view, these complications are unnecessary for a first introduction to these imaging methods.
+In this blog post, I want to introduce RTM and FWI without any appeal to complicated math beyond a simple course in linear algebra and some vague knowledge of (partial) derivatives.

 # Reverse-time imaging
 Being an exploration geophysicist by training, I am quite familiar with the ideas underlying reverse-time migration.
 It's a really rather simple method.